Describe a time you were in a place where you didn't know the local language.: IELTS Speaking Cue Card

 Follow up questions

-I felt quite frustrated and anxious at times because I wanted to enjoy the water sports but couldn't communicate effectively.
-It was a bit overwhelming, especially when we needed assistance.
-However, it also taught me the importance of patience and finding creative ways to communicate.
+I felt quite frustrated and anxious at times because I wanted to enjoy the activities but struggled to communicate.
+It was also a bit embarrassing not being able to express myself, especially when asking for help or trying to understand instructions.

 What strategies did you use to overcome the language barrier?

 We tried using gestures and body language to convey our needs.
-We also looked for other tourists who spoke English and could help translate.
-Eventually, we found a friendly local who understood a bit of English and helped us communicate with the water sports organizers.
+We also looked for other tourists who spoke English and could help us translate.
+Eventually, we found a friendly local who spoke some English and assisted us, which made things much easier.

 Band 6-7